 How do Australians use meth/amphetamine?

-Among Australians who used meth/amphetamine† in the past 12 months, the largest proportion (41%) reported that smoking was their main method of use, followed by swallowing (26%).
-One in ten (10%) users injected meth/amphetamine.
+Among Australians who used meth/amphetamine† in the past 12 months, the largest proportion (41%) reported that smoking was their main method of use, followed by swallowing (36%).

-41% of Australians who used meth/amphetamine in the past 12 months smoked it as their main method of use; 26% swallowed it; 23% snorted it; 10% injected it; and 0.5%** used other methods. ** Estimate has a relative standard error greater than 50% and is considered too unreliable for general use.
+41% of Australians who used meth/amphetamine in the past 12 months smoked it as their main method of use, 36% swallowed it, 16% snorted it, 6% injected it and 0.7%** used other methods.

 † Meth/amphetamine: This term covers a range of stimulant drugs including methamphetamine and amphetamine.
 The National Drug Strategy Household Survey (NDSHS) described meth/amphetamine as including drugs commonly known as speed, ice, crystal, whizz, Ritalin, or pseudoephedrine-based cold and flu tablets.